the-incluseum/anti-oppressive-spaces/checklist-organizational.md

    - Captioning: Subtitles for Media

 ### PROFESSIONALIZATION
-> Within Courses/Higher Education/Professional Programs:
+> Within Courses/ Higher Education/ Professional Programs:

+- Staff, Faculty or Students
-- Provide/Participate in Cultural Competence or Other Staff Development Related to Skill Building Around Empathy, Difference and Creating Safe Spaces (i.e. anti-racism, anti-oppression, social justice focus)
+  - Faculty and/or guest speakers are representative of individuals of marginalized communities- Provide/Participate inopportunities to skill and awareness build around Empathy, Difference and Creating Safe Spaces (i.e. anti-racism, anti-oppression, social justice focus)
-  - Sub-Group of staff Cultural Competency Work if Applicable: White Privilege
+  - Sub-Group if applicable: White Privilege
     - Do you have a space for white people to work out their questions, concerns and build their understanding of concepts like white privilege together?
 A space such as this can insure support for white people in becoming allies, while making sure that large group, multi-racial conversation about inclusion can de-center white voices.
+- Recruitment
+  - Build Analysis of Applicant Selection Bias
+  - Accessible Online Recruitment Information (See Anti-Oppressive Online Spaces Checklist)
+- Course Content
   - Core course literature de-centers whiteness and is representative of academics or writers of marginalized communities ( ie racial, ethnic, ability, sexuality and gender etc.)
-- Faculty and/or guest speakers are representative of individuals of marginalized communities
+- Organizational Structure
-- Build an Analysis of how Professionalization Impacts the Field
+  - Build an Analysis of how Professionalization impacts the field
-- Build Analysis of Applicant Selection Bias
-- Accessible Online Recruitment Information
 - Public Space Protocol (Including Restrooms)
-   - Statement of Support
+   - Statement of Support for communities experiencing oppression
    - ADA Accessible
    - Gender Open
      - Gender Neutral Language if Gender Isn’t Specified